holzschu/llvm/README.txt

 Also: apparently, Driver is not deleted when clang exits.
    Doesn't break down things, but not reinitialized. llvm::sys::fs::getMainExecutable(Argv0, P)

-Compile auxiliary files with:
+Compile files with:
-~/src/Xcode_iPad/llvm/build_osx/bin/clang -emit-llvm-bc -arch arm64 -target arm64-apple-darwin17.5.0 -isysroot /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS11.3.sdk -I ../.. -F ../../build/Debug-iphoneos/ -framework ios_system mkdir.c
+~/src/Xcode_iPad/llvm/build_osx/bin/clang -S -emit-llvm -arch arm64 -target arm64-apple-darwin17.5.0 -isysroot /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS11.3.sdk -I ../.. mkdir.c

+Extract bitcode from compiled apps with bitcode_retriever: https://github.com/AlexDenisov/bitcode_retriever It will extract one bc file for each C file in the original program.
+The ll file (extracted with llvm-dis) is identical to the file generated with -emit-llvm.

 LLVM iOS version wish list:
 ===========================

 X run lli on a llvm intermediate representation, on an iOS device.
-- ...with output on the application screen.
+X ...with output on the application screen.
 X generate llvm intermediate representation locally on iOS device X ...and run it using lli
-- ...without the need to specify "clang -cc1"
+X ...without the need to specify "clang -cc1"
-- add libFFI to lli, to load dynamic libraries
+X add libFFI to lli, to load dynamic libraries
-- install headers on iOS device, for compilation
+X install headers on iOS device, for compilation
+- load more dynamic libraries, as needed.

 X run lli on binary intermediate representation
 - use lli to run a "serious" application (multiple source files, command line